oxheadalpha/tezos-k8s/mkchain/README.md

 ## Quickstart

-This assumes you have [minikube](https://minikube.sigs.k8s.io/docs/), [helm](https://helm.sh/), `python3`, and `git` installed.
+This assumes you have [minikube](https://minikube.sigs.k8s.io/docs/), [helm](https://helm.sh/), and `python3` installed.
 If you don't have docker installed, or you do but don't want to use your local install, configure your shell environment to use minikube’s Docker daemon:

 ```shell
 eval $(minikube docker-env)